Calinou/godot-addon-template/.github/README.md

 * `ITCHIO_SECRET` - This is the secret key for your Itch.io page.
 You can find it in your addon's settings on Itch.io.

-There are mor options to this.
-Please check out the respective action's documentation.
+There are more options to this.
+Please check out the [respective action's documentation](https://github.com/KikimoraGames/itch-publish).